Thomas Palmeri, Ph.D.

 GRADUATE STUDENTS

 Jason began as a graduate student at Vanderbilt in Fall 2018.
 He is from Canada.
 As an undergraduate at the University of Toronto, he worked with CatLab alumnus, and now University of Toronto faculty member, Michael Mack on the development and validation of a printable 3D stimulus set for categorization experiments in visual and tactile modalities.
-As a graduate student, Jason is interested in combining computational modeling and neuroimaging to gain insights on perceptual expertise.
+As a graduate student at Vanderbilt, Jason combined computational cognitive modeling, deep learning modeling, neuroimaging, and psychometrics to understand individual differences in high-level visual cognition.
+After completing his PhD, Jason is on his way to Meta for a new job as a research engineer.

 Jinhyeok